 From quite a different standpoint, one could pose the question of the nature and value of the “paranormal” within the realm of science.
 Theology, for its part, needs in certain circumstances to clarify the nature and range of what is called “supernatural” to distinguish what is theologically supernatural from other phenomena that may be termed paranormal but do not concern theology.
 It is likely due to these fine distinctions and the vastness of the semantic field, which can lead to profound confusion, that in recent decades theology seems to use the word “miracle” much less frequently in its terminology.
 Surprisingly, in the four major constitutions of the Second Vatican Council, the term miracle appears only twice (Lumen gentium, n.
 5; Dei Verbum, n.
 4) leading some to think we are living in an era of a “crisis of faith” regarding miracles.
 It is, however, true that the theology and Magisterium of the Roman Catholic Church have progressively concentrated their reflection and teaching on the miracles of Jesus, emphasizing that they point to His person, to the subject who performs them, about whom they “reveal” something.
 It would not be possible, therefore, to speak of miracles without an integral theological approach to Jesus of Nazareth and to the mystery of His real identity.

 In this way, theology has brought about a hermeneutical renewal of “miracles” by pointing to “The Miracle,” that is, by pointing to the Resurrection of Jesus Christ.
 Christ’s Resurrection is the event and mystery that stands out as the apex of Divine Revelation.
 In the light of the Resurrection, it is possible to understand the overall meaning of His Incarnation, passion, and death upon the cross, as well as the descent of the Holy Spirit upon the Church.
 The theological distinction is therefore made between miracles and “The Miracle.”
-Theology would not have any substantial interest in speaking about miracles as purely extraordinary events if not in reference to that which they reveal about Jesus Christ, and to that which Jesus Christ reveals through them.
+Theology would not have any substantial interest in speaking about miracles as purely extraordinary events if not in reference to what they reveal about Jesus Christ, and to what Jesus Christ reveals through them.
 Such a renewal is important also in terms of interdisciplinary discussions inasmuch as theology, in explaining miracles, can never limit itself to their historical credibility, their scientific verifiability, or their nature of being unexplainable events.
 In theology, any “miracle” must remain anchored in its meaning as a sign, a sign which is an invitation to the human person.
 A miracle points to an irruption of God in history.
 It is a sign whose aim is not to astonish human beings by provoking their admiration, but to show them all of His saving love in freeing them from sin and death.
 Comprehending the meaning of a Christian miracle is not limited to demonstrating God is among us but also seeks to make it genuinely understood that God is for us.

 1. The Terminology of Miracles in Sacred Scripture.
 In the Old Testament, the terms most used to indicate God’s “miraculous” interventions are “sign” (Heb. 'ôt), “prodigious work” (Heb. môpet), and also “great deeds of God” (Heb. gedulôt).
 Less present, however, is the simple idea that wonder is something extraordinary that astonishes.
 There are numerous miracles in the Pentateuch and historical books (they appear much less in those of the prophets and are almost absent in the wisdom books except as a reference to past events), and they are principally in the context of the liberation of the people of Israel from Egypt (book of Exodus).
 Their narration remains frequent in the successive contexts of the battles which mark the era of the affirmation of David’s kingdom and then the division of the kingdom of Israel, up until the second exile (especially in Judges, in the two books of Samuel, and in the two books of Kings).
 The image of an “omnipotent” God emerges, one who is exercising His full Lordship over history, protecting Israel and leading it to the observance of the Law, correcting and instructing it in order that God’s people might remain faithful to the covenant and thus remain the heirs of a plan of salvation on behalf of all the other peoples.
 But the interventions of God in history are never restricted to demonstrations of His pure omnipotence.
 They are bound to a message, or a teaching, and to the establishment of a new relationship with God.
 It is indeed principally in this direction that the miraculous event disposes and seeks to guide.
 Any miracle is joined to faith as a condition of its recognition and is a manifestation of the adhesion of the human person to the salvific works of God.
 The author of the miracle is always God, even when the miracles are worked by human beings.
 Neither Moses nor the prophets work miracles in their own right or to further their own interests.
 It is God who works miracles through them (see Jn 6:32-33).
 Miracles take place in a climate of faith, prayer, and trust in the covenant.